 As well as your local induction there are opportunities to attend national induction days.
-Some of these will be offered by NHS Improvement and NHS England and others from organisations such as NHS Employers, for example.
+Some of these will be offered by NHS England and others from organisations such as NHS Employers, for example.
 Induction events are a great way to meet your peers, network and engage with key senior leaders from across different parts of the system and discuss challenges and opportunities in a safe space.

 In addition, listed below are platforms for collaboration and sharing where you might find special interest groups relating to your work or function.
 Do contact your regional professional lead for a full list of opportunities in your region.

 NHS England currently support four core development initiatives

 - Aspirant Chair development programme – designed for existing non-executive directors who see their future as the chair of an NHS organisation

 - NExT Director development programme – this programme matches people who want to be NHS non-executive directors with trusts who are willing to host them so that they can learn first hand about the challenges and opportunities associated with being a non-executive director in the NHS today